How to Diagnose Your Small Business Before You Waste Money Fixing the Wrong Thing

 - Decide what to work on next

-An honest note: this is not a full business audit or a complete business diagnosis.
-It is a quick clarity check, a practical first step for small business owners who want to stop guessing and choose a clearer next step.
+An honest note: this is not a full business audit or strategic consulting report.
+It is a quick clarity check, a practical first step for small business owners who want to stop guessing and choose a clearer direction before their next move.

 Or if you prefer: Start Your Business Check-Up on Gumroad